aroberge/friendly/docs/html/_sources/syntax_tracebacks_en.rst.txt

      This needs to be done explicitly, independently of updating the documentation using Sphinx.
-     On Windows, if Sphinx is installed on your computer, it is suggested instead to run make_tb.bat in the root directory as it will create similar files for all languages *and* update the documentation.
+     On Windows, if Sphinx is installed on your computer, it is suggested instead to run make_trb.bat in the root directory as it will create similar files for all languages *and* update the documentation.

 Friendly-traceback version: 0.0.4